esa-esdl/gridtools/README.md

 gridtools optionally uses **numba** to JIT-compile the resampling functions.
-Although the use of numba is optional, it is strongly recommended to install it numba (e.g. using Miniconda) as it speeds up computations by up to a several hundred times (!) compared to plain Python.
+Although the use of numba is optional, it is strongly recommended to install it (e.g. using Miniconda) as it speeds up computations by up to a several hundred times (!) compared to plain Python.

 To disable JIT compilation, set environment variable ``NUMBA_DISABLE_JIT`` to a non-zero value.

-There is also an issue in Numba, that limits currently limits its use in certain cases when using numpy masked arrays, see https://github.com/numba/numba/issues/1834
+There is an issue in Numba that currently limits its use in certain cases when grids are represented by numpy masked arrays, see https://github.com/numba/numba/issues/1834